Revolutionary-Games/Thrive/doc/style_guide.md

 - Finally you should attempt to reach the abstract goal of clean code.
-Here are some concepts that are indicative of good code (and breaking these can be bad code): Liskov substitution principle, single purpose princible, logically putting same kind of code in the same place, avoid repetition, avoid expensive operations in a loop, prefer simpler code to understand.
+Here are some concepts that are indicative of good code (and breaking these can be bad code): Liskov substitution principle, single purpose principle, logically putting same kind of code in the same place, avoid repetition, avoid expensive operations in a loop, prefer simpler code to understand.
 Avoid anti-patterns, for example God class.